How can computers roll dice?

 The key invariant in this algorithm is that, at the start every

-iteration of the while True
+iteration of the while True loop, c is

 always a uniformly random nonnegative integer less than